patroni/patroni/docs/SETTINGS.rst

             -  **- createrole**
             -  **- createdb**
 -  **post\_bootstrap** or **post\_init**: An additional script that will be executed after initializing the cluster.
 The script receives a connection string URL (with the cluster superuser as a user name).
 The PGPASSFILE variable is set to the location of pgpass file.
--  **pre_promote**: an additional fencing script that will be executed after acquiring the leader lock but before promoting the replica.
-If the script exits with a non-zero code, Patroni does not promote the replica and removes the leader key from DCS.

 .. _consul_settings: